 TRANSPORT & TAXIS RISK : MEDIUM

-Public buses are frequently unreliable and dangerous due to the fact that there can be criminals and lawbreakers.
-Also, there were reports on taxi driver’s assaults on tourists, but still, licensed radio taxis are always advisable, especially if you need to go to the southern parts of the city.
+Public buses are frequently unreliable and dangerous because there can be criminals and lawbreakers.
+Also, there were reports on a taxi driver’s assault on tourists, but still, licensed radio taxis are always advisable, especially if you need to go to the southern parts of the city.